SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_TRAINRUN.md

 When a new trainrun gets created the system opens a dialog window where you can enter all information about the new created trainrun, such a trainrun category and name.
-Then click outside the window or press 'ESC' to close the dialog window.
+Then click outside the window or press `ESC` to close the dialog window.

 > - If you like to (re)open the dialog windows just click on the trainrun name in the editor or
     click any number (time).
 The dialog window is displayed again with the clicked data input field